cryptocracy/boostx-site/content/pages/index.md

           on Stacks.

-          While not directly integrated with BoostX, Bitflow is an amazing service we love!
+          While not directly integrated with BoostX, Bitflow serves the Stacks community and we love their services!
         actions:
           - type: Button
             label: View on X